Getting Started

 ReactDOM.render(<App />, document.getElementById('element'));

-N> You can refer to our React ListView feature tour page for its groundbreaking feature representations.
-You can also explore our React ListView example to know how to render and configure the listview.
+Refer to the React ListView feature tour page to explore feature highlights.
+For practical implementation details and configuration options, see the React ListView example to know how to render and configure the listview.